abdullah-al-junayed/abdullah-al-junayed/README.md

 <ul><li>Improve my JavaScript skills to add more functionality.</li></ul>
 <ul><li>Start using Git and GitHub for version control and collaboration.</li></ul>

+<h1>🤝 Contributing</h1>
+Since I'm still learning, feel free to share any tips or suggestions by creating an issue or submitting a pull request.
+Let's grow together!

 <h2>Thanks for checking out my repository!
 Any feedback or tips would be much appreciated as I continue learning.</h2>